- Marketing Manager

 What is the workplace/work environment of Marketing Manager like?

 A career as marketing manager includes the promotion and distribution of products or services.
-He or she researches to determine a target group, maintains market research, describes goals, develops concepts and sets campaign expenses.
+Individuals who opt for a career as Marketing Manager researches to determine a target group, maintains market research, describes goals, develops concepts and sets campaign expenses.
 A marketing manager spends a considerable amount of time in the office environment.
 A career as a marketing manager is a regular job and the individual prefers working in an office, and generally in a safe atmosphere.

 Does Marketing Manager require travelling?

 Yes, the marketing manager's career occasionally requires travelling to meet with the organisation’s clients.
 This happens when they are required to meet the client at the company.
-A marketing manager travels quite frequently both internationally and domestically to provide instructions and monitoring for major marketing campaigns.
+Individuals who opt for a career as Marketing Manager travels quite frequently both internationally and domestically to provide instructions and monitoring for major marketing campaigns.

 Job shifts are usually full time in a career as marketing manager.
 A marketing manager performs full-time, but shifts differ by workload.
 He or she, however, seems to work in the daily shift, which does not indicate they should not have to spend extra shifts.
-In general, a marketing manager operates 40 to 45 hours a week, with particularly important tasks that also require additional shifts.
+In general, individuals who opt for a career as Marketing Manager operates 40 to 45 hours a week, with particularly important tasks that also require additional shifts.

 A marketing manager's job can also be permanent or temporary in nature.
 As part of a group, a marketing manager must work within organisations.
 He or she communicates about projects with colleagues or interacts with customers around the world.
-A marketing manager would also need to be able to travel to meet clients and depending on the customer's geographical position.
-He or she may be employed for a certain period of time, but the individual is usually employed as permanent employees.
+Individuals who opt for a career as Marketing Manager would also need to be able to travel to meet clients and depending on the customer's geographical position.
+He or she may be employed for a certain period of time, but the individual is usually employed as permanent employee.

 A career as a marketing manager includes making plans for marketing campaigns and carrying them out.
 Those activities are carried out in the office setting.
 Marketing Manager job requires intelligence and strength of mind but not much physical labour.